-1. Suspicious Titles: In this text box you can enter a regular expression that describes those messages that you consider to be related to possible errors.
+- 1. Suspicious Titles: In this text box you can enter a regular expression that describes those messages that you consider to be related to possible errors.
 TESTAR will apply this expression to each title of each widget on the screen.
 If it matches any widget's title, TESTAR will report an error and save the sequence for later inspection.
 For example: Imagine you are looking for a critical message box with the title "A NullPointerException Exception has been thrown".
-You could simply add the expression ".NullPointerException." which will match any title that contains the word "NullPointerException" (the "." are placeholders for arbitrary characters).
-To learn more about Regular Expressions see http://en.wikipedia.org/wiki/Regular Expression

-2. Freeze Time: TESTAR is able to detect crashes automatically, because it realizes when the SUT is not running anymore.
+You could simply add the expression ".\NullPointerException.\" which will match any title that contains the word "NullPointerException" (the ".\" are placeholders for arbitrary characters).
+To learn more about Regular Expression see http://en.wikipedia.org/wiki/Regular\Expression - 2.
+Freeze Time: TESTAR is able to detect crashes automatically, because it realizes when the SUT is not running anymore.
 However, if the SUT does not really crash, but just freezes (is unresponsive) for a long time, then TESTAR does not know whether it is just carrying out heavy computations or hangs.
-If the SUT is unresponsive for more than the given amount of seconds, TESTAR will consider it to be crashed and mark the current sequence as erroneous (a value within 8 and 30 is recommended).
+If the SUT is unresponsive for more than the given amount of seconds, TESTAR will consider it to be crashed and mark the current sequence as erroneous (a value within 8 and 30 is recommended, but it directly depends on the SUT and the related computation operations, as well as the contextual environment performance).